 The Whitehorse Trolley

-Although dreams of having a restored steam engine back on the tracks died, a little trolley from Portugal now adds charm and colour to the banks of the Yukon River.
+Although dreams of having a restored steam engine back on the tracks died, a little trolley from Portugal added charm and colour to the banks of the Yukon River for a few years.

 Yakutat & Southern Railroad

 This well-illustrated site tells the story of the only fish train in the world, at Yakutat, Alaska.

 Pacific Great Eastern Railway pushing towards Fort St. John